Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* track for high score - total number of times XP was awarded; then sanity, then time
 * Insanity view
   * just ramp this from 0-50 throughout the 5 levels, plus sanity damage
   * party portraits to change to monsters - silhouettes